-Easy peel hard boiled eggs are best made with eggs that are 2 weeks old (or more).
-Super fresh eggs straight from the farmer are a bit tougher to peel, though most grocery store eggs are at least 30 days old.
+Easy peel hard-boiled eggs are best made with eggs two weeks old (or more) eggs.
+Super fresh eggs straight from the farmer are tougher to peel, though most grocery store eggs are at least 30 days old.
 The key to making the eggshells easier to peel is thermal shock.
-Boiling or steaming the eggs prior to peeling will shrink the egg whites away from the shell.
+Boiling or steaming the eggs before peeling will shrink the egg whites away from the shell.
 Another key is to shock the eggs in ice water, right out of the boiling water or steam.

 Common Myths Demystified

-- Salt and Baking Soda-Adding salt to water increases the boiling point due to a phenomenon called boiling point elevation.
-Essentially, adding any non-volatile solute (such as salt, baking soda or sugar) to a liquid, decreases the liquid’s vapour pressure.
-Adding salt/baking soda is a great idea if you live at high altitude since the boiling point of water is lower due to the lack of atmospheric pressure.
-The salt/baking soda does little to make the shell separate from the egg.
+- Salt and Baking Soda-Adding salt to water increases the boiling point due to boiling point elevation.
+Essentially, adding any non-volatile solute (such as salt, baking soda, or sugar) to a liquid decreases the liquid’s vapor pressure.
+Adding salt/baking soda is an excellent idea if you live at a high altitude since the boiling point of water is lower due to the lack of atmospheric pressure.
+However, the salt/baking soda does little to separate the shell from the egg.
 If adding salt/baking soda works sometimes, it is because of the age of the egg, not the salt/baking soda in the water.
-Cooks in my kitchen may see me add salt to water, but this is only because I live and work above 4500 ft.
+Cooks in my kitchen may see me add salt to the water, but this is only because I live and work above 4500 ft.

-- Ever try to make deviled eggs and find the egg yolks are off center and too close to one edge?
-The night before you prepare them, rotate the eggs to the horizontal position in the carton.
+- Ever try to make deviled eggs and find the egg yolks are off-center and too close to one edge?
+Then, the night before you prepare them, rotate the eggs to the horizontal position in the carton.
 This will center the yolk, leaving plenty of egg whites all the way around.

-- To minimize the dimple at the bottom of a boiled egg, use a small pin or thumbtack to poke a tiny hole at the base or wider end of the egg.
-The air sack there gets bigger as the egg gets older.
+- To minimize the dimple at the bottom of a boiled egg, use a small pin or thumbtack to poke a tiny hole at the base or broader end of the egg.
+The air sack there gets more prominent as the egg gets older.
 Gently poking a pin in this area will reduce the pressure while cooking.
-Shocking the eggs in ice cold water will help reduce the size of the dimple even more.
+Shocking the eggs in ice-cold water will help reduce the size of the dimple even more.

 - Don’t overload the pot with too many eggs.
 Boiling them as they bang into one another will increase the chances of the eggs cracking.

 - Poached eggs are best with super fresh eggs, while older eggs are best for boiled/steamed eggs.
-To test an egg for freshness, add it to a container of water.
+To test an egg for freshness, add it to a water container.
 If the egg floats straight up and down, the egg is older.
 If the egg floats on its side, it’s fresh.

 Why do Americans Refrigerate their Eggs while Europeans don’t?

-In the United State farms do not vaccinate chickens for salmonella.
-Instead, eggs are washed to strip the cuticle or outer protective layer which prevents contamination outside the shell.
-Without the cuticle, eggs must be refrigerated to combat bacterial infection from inside.
-Conversely, in Europe, Australia and New Zealand, it’s illegal to wash eggs.
+In the US, farms do not vaccinate chickens for salmonella.
+Instead, eggs are washed to strip the cuticle or outer protective layer, preventing contamination outside the shell.
+Without the cuticle, eggs must be refrigerated to combat bacterial infection inside.
+Conversely, it’s illegal to wash eggs in Europe, Australia, and New Zealand.
 Instead, farms vaccinate chickens against salmonella.
 With the protective coating intact, refrigeration can cause bacteria growth and mildew.

 Easy Peel Hard Boiled Eggs